rabbitmq/erlando/README.md

 The Do parse transformer permits Haskell-style *do-notation* in Erlang, which makes using monads, and monad transformers possible and easy.
-With *do-notation*, monads tend to look like a lot of line noise.
+Without *do-notation*, monads tend to look like a lot of line noise.